mcgill-robotics/AUV-2026/ros2_ws/src/controls/README.md

 This process occurs in three stages:

 1. **Depth control** - compute a vertical force using a PID controller and a feedforward term.
 2. **Attitude control** - compute body torques from IMU orientation and target quaternion with a buoyancy feedforward term.
+Refer to this [Control law derivation (PDF)](docs/Attitude_Controller.pdf) for more details.
 3. **Effort superposition** - Rotate the depth effort into the body frame.
 Sum the efforts (plus optional biases) into a combined wrench.